 - Technical report (to appear in IJCV) and its results improving our ECCV 2012 paper on segmentation propagation in ImageNet released.

 - Release of objectness V2.2.
-This version provides minor speedups.
+This version runs faster.

 - One paper on fast video object segmentation accepter to ICCV 2013.
 The camera-ready version is available online.
 The source code is available here.

 - One paper on global shape priors for segmentation accepted to BMVC 2013.
 The camera-ready version is available online.
 This work also won the Best Poster Award at BMVC 2013.

 - Vittorio Ferrari's invited talk at Google about large-scale object localization and segmentation

 - One paper on energy minimization accepted to CVPR 2013.
 The camera-ready version is available online, as well as the code.

 - Best Paper Award at ECCV 2012 for our paper Segmentation Propagation in ImageNet.